digi-embedded/linux/Documentation/staging/remoteproc.rst

 allocation of virtio devices.
 Dynamic allocations will also be made possible using the rpmsg bus (similar to how we already do dynamic allocations of rpmsg channels; read more about it in rpmsg.txt).

+8. System Resource Manager (SRM)

+Since some resources are shared (directly or not) between the processors, a processor cannot manage such resources without potentially impacting the other processors : as an example, if a processor changes the frequency of a clock, the frequency of another clock managed by another processor may be updated too.

+The System Resource Manager prevents such resource conflicts between the processors : it reserves and initializes the system resources of the peripherals assigned to a remote processor.

+As of today the following resources are controlled by the SRM:
+- clocks
+- regulators (power supplies)

+The SRM is implemented as an 'rproc_subdev' and registered to remoteproc_core.
+Unlike the virtio device (vdev), the SRM subdev is probed *before* the rproc boots, ensuring the availability of the resources before the remoteproc starts.

+The resources handled by the SRM are defined in the DeviceTree: please read Documentation/devicetree/bindings/remoteproc/rproc-srm.txt for details.